Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Scenario 3: Legal Professional

-Needs - Large documents, precise formatting, templates, mail merge
+Needs - Large documents, precise formatting, templates, mail merge, collaboration on contracts

-Best Choice - Microsoft 365 with Desktop Apps (Business Standard or higher)
+Best Choice - Microsoft 365 with Desktop Apps (Business Standard or higher, $19/user/month)

 Why?
-Advanced features essential, document quality critical, automation needed
+Advanced features essential, document quality critical, automation needed, stable collaboration environment for complex legal documents

-"For those who need to execute more complex and customized tasks, it's definitely worth paying for the Microsoft 365 subscription to get the desktop app."
+"For those who need to execute more complex and customised tasks, it's definitely worth paying for the Microsoft 365 subscription to get the desktop app."

 - How-To Geek